GracesGames/SpaceShooter2DKit/docs/documentation.md

 __HUD__

 BP_HUD is the in-game user interface and shows the player the current score, health, and amount of nuke ammo.
 It also defines the game over screen with the high score, current score and a return to menu button.
+The MobileHUD version is created for mobile support.
+It is more centered to show the virtual joystick and buttons (fire, nuke and pause).

 __Main Menu__

 BP_MainMenu is the main menu user interface and allows the player to start the game, change settings (e.g. resolutions), show the controls and quit the game.
+The MobileMainMenu version is created for mobile support.
+It does not show the resolution options.

 __Pause Menu__

 BP_PauseMenu is the pause menu user interface and allows the player to continue the game, reset the high score and return to the main menu.
+The MobilePauseMenu version is created for mobile support.
+It has bigger buttons to better support touch input.